Skip to content

 • exposeHeaders: The HTTP headers that are exposed to the client.

-• maxAge: The maximum time that the browser should cache the preflight response.
+• maxAge: The maximum time in seconds that the browser should cache the preflight response.